 What constitutes lawful picketing?

-It is lawful for a person to picket near their place of work:
+It is lawful for a person on strike to picket on a public highway near their place of work:

 - in contemplation or furtherance of a trade dispute, or